 If Cartagena is correct, then it makes sense why so many pastors, priests and church leaders are befuddled by critical race theory and its proponents.
 Even critical race theorists don’t fully understand what it is!

-Nevertheless, there are three features of Critical Race Theory that Christians, theists, and even atheists who defend the scientific method and universal applicability of reason should be very aware of.
-These core features are: 1) CRT is not a truth-oriented theory, 2) CRT is inherently and purely political, and 3) CRT is a fundamentally moralistic endeavor.
+Nevertheless, there are features of Critical Race Theory that Christians, theists, and even atheists who defend the universality of reason should be aware of.
+Three such core features of CRT are: 1) CRT is not truth-oriented, 2) CRT is inherently and purely political, and 3) CRT is a fundamentally moralistic endeavor.
 In a later post I will explain how points 2 and 3 are not contradictory.
-Another feature of CRT that I will also discuss in a later post is how CRT can act as a replacement religion, something that should concern the religious and non-religious alike (see Bill Maher’s interview with Megyn Kelly, for example).
+Another feature of CRT that I will also discuss in a later post is how CRT can, and does, act as a replacement religion, something that should concern the religious and non-religious alike (see Bill Maher’s interview with Megyn Kelly, for example).
+In these next three posts I will try to elucidate more precisely each feature and show how they harm society.

 Feature 1: Critical Race Theory is Not Oriented Toward Truth